rocketbot-cl/SQLServer_/README.md

 # SQLServer
 Module for connection to SQL Server DB

+**On mac, this module only works on systems prior to BigSur

 **In the example robot you must put your own DB information.

 ## Commands